 Again, I would be ecstatic.
-Gorillaz are doing a lot of festivals in 2017: Outside Lands, Life Is Beautiful, etc. Notably they are not doing any of the major Goldenvoice festivals such as Panorama, Coachella or FYF.
+Gorillaz are doing a lot of festivals in 2017: Outside Lands, Life Is Beautiful, etc. Notably they are not doing any of the major Goldenvoice festivals such as Panorama, Coachella, Hangout or FYF.
 I just can't see Gorillaz doing a round of festivals and not hit up Coachella.
 It reminds me of how Radiohead did a bunch of festivals in 2016 and Coachella got them at the tail end in 2017.
 Jack White was a similar situation a couple years ago.
 Gorillaz have headlined Coachella before, so I could see them doing it again at Coachella 2018.
 They only tour once every 5+ years, so I just feel Coachella will snag them when they are on.

 So those are just my guesses, but there are plenty of other people in the running.
 Here are some other people who make sense for Coachella as a headliner in 2018.

 Chance is on a hell of a run and I could easily see it continuing to Coachella 2018.
 Coachella missed out on him in 2017, when he is having potentially the best year of any artist, so they could rectify this in 2018 with having Chance headline.
 If anyone is wondering if Chance is big enough to headline Coachella I would say stop wasting your time: he's headlined Bonnaroo, Lollapalooza, Governors Ball, and 30 other festivals in 2017 - he's big enough.
 That said, he has three Los Angeles shows from October to December, which is a lot for someone to headline Coachella.
 I honestly hope Coachella gets someone a little more unique, but it wouldn't shock me to see Chance in 2018.

 Goldenvoice loves bringing in the old band, and Depeche Mode seems like a classic Friday Coachella headliner.
 They are currently on a massive tour, so they will be sharp for 2018.
 This has sparse Main Stage crowd on Friday night written all over it.
 I don't think this is as likely as some ohter options personally, but I'd say they are in play for sure.